danmaps/danmaps.github.io/posts/prioritizing-health.md

     - motivation
     - productivity
 ---
 While knowledge work, particularly in fields like Data analysis or Software Engineering, is intellectually stimulating, it can take a toll on your physical health.
-The cognitive demands are high, but the physical demands—or rather, the lack thereof—pose their own challenges.
+The cognitive demands are high, but the physical demands---or rather, the lack thereof---pose their own challenges.
 Balancing mental and physical well-being is essential for long-term success and productivity.

 #### Rethinking the Workspace